stephenparkhum/NotesApp-Api/README.md

-# Express Boilerplate!
+# NotesApp API

-This is a boilerplate project used for starting new projects!
+This is the API repo for the [NotesApp](https://github.com/stephenparkhum/NotesApp) projects

 ## Set up